Learn more about our Cuba Culinary Tour and explore Cuban culture through its cuisine.

-Allison Levine of Please the Palate has shared a bit about her recent experience in Cuba on an Access Trips tour.
-She’s written a superb post about a quintessentially Cuban libation, the daiquiri!
+Allison Levine of Please the Palate has shared a bit about her recent experience in Cuba on an Access Culinary Trips tour.
+She’s written a superb post about the quintessential Cuban daiquiri.
 We loved reading her Pick of The Week, and can’t wait to share it with you.
 Thanks, Allison!

-Please The Palate Pick of the Week – Cuban Daiquiris
+Please The Palate Pick of the Week – The Cuban Daiquiri

 By Allison Levine